friedrichknuth/ooi_data_analysis/pressure_check/README.md

 #### Affected Instruments

-The table below lists the reference designator, serial number and asset UID of affected instruments, along with the start date of the impacted deployment.
-A link is provided to the notebook that was used to calulated the offset, the offset itself, and a link to the cal sheet where the offset has been applied.
+The table below lists the reference designator, serial number and asset UID of affected instruments, along with the start date of the impacted deployment and the calcualted offset.
+Links are provided to the notebooks that were used to calulated the offsets adn to the calibration sheets where the offset is applied.

 | Reference Designator        | Deployment | Start      | Serial Number | Asset UID         | Notebook | Offset   | Cal Sheet |
 | --------------------------- |:----------:| ----------:| -------------:| -----------------:| -------:| --------:| ---------:|